 10 Things To Do With Your Kids In Orlando BESIDES Theme Parks

-Just a quick note before reading this article- This was published 3 years ago, while most of this information is still relevant we highly recommend you download our free e-book (link above) for a more extensive list of some of the coolest things to do in Orlando that you probably have never even thought of.
+Just a quick note before reading this article- This was published over 3 years ago, while most of this information is still relevant we highly recommend you download our free e-book (link below) for a more extensive list of some of the coolest things to do in Orlando that you probably have never even thought of.

 There is so much more to living in Orlando than just Disney World and Universal Studios.
 Orlando has so many fun things to do it could take you months just to explore everything.
 I’m going to share with you 10 of my favorite things to do with my daughter as a local here in Central Florida.